 Founded in 1933, the Norfolk Forum is the oldest publicly-subscribed speakers' forum in the country.
 Each year in Norfolk's Chrysler Hall, the Forum presents four, thought-provoking public figures that in different ways help shape American thought and opinion.
 After each presentation, speakers engage the audience in a question and answer session.

 To purchase tickets, please visit the Tickets section of this website.
-All buyers of tickets will be included as Season Ticket holders for priority consideration of season ticket sales for the following year.

 Programs Begin at 7:30pm in Chrysler Hall, Norfolk.

 Decorated Navy Seal & Best-Selling Author of Lone Survivor

 Tuesday, September 29, 2015 – Start time 7:30 p.m.

 Marcus Luttrell is the author of the #1 New York Times best-selling book, Lone Survivor, which tells the harrowing story of four Navy SEALs who journeyed into the mountainous border of Afghanistan and Pakistan in Operation Redwing.
 An unparalleled motivational story of survival, the book is also a moving tribute to the friends and teammates who did not make it off the mountain.